yursha/howtos/lang-design-and-static-alanysis.md

 - Each symbol should be explicitly declared.
 Static analyzer should report references to undeclared symbols.
 This will allow to quickly detect and report typos in symbolic names.
   + JavaScript is a violator of this.
 Undeclared symbols are silently assigned `undefined` value at site of first use.
 In Node.js when typo is made in a callback code the program will just silently terminate and hours (minutes) of debugging time will be spent to find a typo.
 This can be mitigated by using JS linters which will report references to undeclared variables ([jslint](http://jshint.com/), [jshint](http://www.jslint.com/)).
+- Its better to avoid alternative syntaxes for the same thing.
+Like `'` or `"` delimiters for JavaScript strings without semantic differences.
+- Its better to ship a style-formatter with the language itself like Golang.
+But 3rd party source code formatter like [JS Beautifier](http://jsbeautifier.org/) can ensure style consistency for at least one project (or a group of projects of the same vendor).